ibm-cloud-docs/ssl-certificates/ssl-certificates-faqs.md

 {: support}

 For information about requesting SSL-VPN audit logs, see [How do I request SSL-VPN logs](/docs/iaas-vpn?topic=iaas-vpn-vpn-ssl-faq) in the [SSL VPN FAQs](/docs/iaas-vpn?topic=iaas-vpn-vpn-ssl-faq).

+## What happens to my SSL certificates after SSL Certificate Order is no longer available for purchase?
+{: #faq-ssl-cert-7}
+{: support}

+**End of Marketing (EOM): 15 April 2024** After this date, [SSL Certificate Order](/classic/?orderType=sslCertificatesOrder) is no longer available for purchase.
+For more information, see [Migrating SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-migrating-ssl-certificates).

+After the EOM date, you can't order any new SSL certificates by using the SSL Certificate Order portal.

+If your SSL certificate is close to expiration and you don’t reorder a new SSL certificate by the EOM date, you must migrate to either {{site.data.keyword.secrets-manager_full}} or DigiCert to order new certificates.
+For more information regarding the options for your SSL certificates, see [Migrating SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-migrating-ssl-certificates).